 Skip to main content

 Kensa turns observed behavior into evals.
 Trace evidence reaches Kensa two ways: imported from an observability provider or export file, or captured locally from an instrumented run.
-Either way you end up with bounded local evidence under .kensa/traces/ that your coding agent can mine into evals.
+Imports become minimized, redacted evidence under .kensa/traces/ that your coding agent can mine into evals.

 .kensa/traces/ is local evidence, not an observability backend.
 Kensa imports bounded exports to build CI regression tests; it does not stream or store your production telemetry.